College of Fine and Applied Arts (University of Illinois Urbana-Champaign): Department of Urban + Regional Planning

 The University of Illinois has a history in the training of urban and regional planners, dating back to 1913 when Charles Mulford Robinson was appointed Professor of Civic Design in the university's Landscape Architecture Division.
 At that time, only the University of Illinois and Harvard University offered courses in urban planning.
 In 1945 the university authorized a master's degree in urban planning, and in 1953 an undergraduate degree was established.
 Both programs were offered in the Department of Landscape Architecture until 1965, when the Department of Urban Planning became its own academic unit.
 The department established the PhD in Regional Planning in 1983.

 The Department of Urban and Regional Planning is one of the planning programs in the U.S., and it is one of very few programs that offers three degrees: a Bachelor of Arts in Urban Planning, a Master of Urban Planning, and a Doctor of Philosophy in Regional Planning.
 It also offers a Minor in Urban Planning, as well as joint master's degree options, including with Law, Architecture, and Business Administration.

 Department of Landscape Architecture

 This department is rated nationally among the top fifteen programs.
 It offers a BLA, MLA, and PhD program.

+The department also offers the Cherie Kluesing Fellowship, fellowship awarded to an entering graduate student with an interest in integrating fine arts in landscape design.